matthewswan/coding_bat/README.md

 # coding_bat

-Problem from codingbat.com written in Ruby syntax.
+Problems from codingbat.com written in Ruby syntax.
 Specs have been added.